Robert S. Beightler: Marriage

 While he was in college, he met his future wife Anna Lawrence Porter, who was a student at Ohio Wesleyan University.
 Her father was an executive with the Chesapeake and Potomac Telephone Company, and her grandfather was a judge in Union County.
 They would marry on October 14, 1914, and have three children, two who lived, Robert Jr., and Marjorie.
-Beightler's best man at this wedding was John W. Bricker, the future governor of Ohio, U.S. Senator, and 1944 Republican Vice Presidential Nominee.
+Beightler's best man at this wedding was John W. Bricker, the future governor of Ohio, U.S. Senator, and 1944 Republican vice presidential nominee.

-Military service
+Early military service

-National Guard enlistment

 On August 7, 1911, Beightler had enlisted with the Ohio National Guard.
-He was part of the 4th Ohio Infantry, which had been re-organized from the 14th Ohio National Guard.
-Beightler served with Company E, based out of an armory in Marysville.
+Assigned to the 4th Ohio Infantry, Beightler served with Company E, based out of an armory in Marysville.
 By 1913 Beightler had achieved the rank of first sergeant, and second lieutenant by 1914.

-Mexican conflict

 In August 1916, President Woodrow Wilson mobilized 400,000 troops from across the nation, including from the Ohio National Guard, to be sent to the Mexican border to deal with the border crisis and Pancho Villa.
 The forces were led by John J. Pershing.
 The young Beightler served in this conflict.

-World War I

 On August 5, 1917, Beightler was commissioned as a first lieutenant in the U.S. Army, serving as an adjutant for the 3rd Battalion.
-The 4th infantry was designated the 166th U.S Infantry Regiment by the U.S. War Department.
-Beightler was moved to Camp Mills on Long Island in preparation for deployment to France in the European theater of World War I.

-Before departing for Europe in October 1917, Anne visited to wish Robert well and inform him that they were expecting their first child.
+The 4th infantry was designated the 166th U.S. Infantry Regiment by the U.S. War Department.
+Beightler was moved to Camp Mills on Long Island in preparation for deployment to France in the European theater of World War I. Before departing for Europe in October 1917, Anne visited to wish Robert well and inform him that they were expecting their first child.
 Upon arriving in France, Beightler's regiment undertook basic training operations, including learning the French language.
 He was involved in the Sedan incident, as well as other combat during his time in France.

-Post-World War I civilian life
+Interwar years

 Following the war, he returned home to Ohio in 1919.
 Re-entering civilian life, he worked as an engineer for the state in Columbus over requests by his father to work in Union County as an engineer.
 His daughter was over a year old after he left the military, and the young family moved to Columbus to be closer to Beightler's employment.

 Beightler completed his engineering degree at Ohio State University.
 He also started a private civil engineering firm with Adolph Stellhorn.
 He went on to Command and General Staff School in Leavenworth, Kansas, to complete a course on National Guard Officers where he was first in his class.
 In 1930, he graduated from the Army War College's G-2 course.